pgmoka/Instrument-String-Editor/README.md

 # Instrument-String-Editor
-Desktop app to edit guitar strings in the computer
+Desktop app to edit guitar strings in the computer.
+It makes making tabs easier